How is a Tax Attorney Different than an Enrolled Agent?

-Most taxpayers hire an attorney when incorporating a business or dissolving a business.
+Most taxpayers hire an attorney when incorporating business or dissolving a business.
 It would also be best to consult your tax attorney when facing a tax-related lawsuit or when evaluating the tax consequences of a business deal.
 The same goes when you need to discharge taxes in bankruptcy.

 Attorney-Client Privilege Has a Broader Reach

-Attorney-client privilege is a significant advantage tax attorneys have against other tax practitioners.
+The attorney-client privilege is a significant advantage tax attorneys have against other tax practitioners.